Skip to main content

 6-3.
 National Defense Authorization Act Section 889 Representation

 a.
 Effective August 13, 2020, FAR Case 2018-017 amends the FAR to implement section 889(a)(1(B) of the John S. McCain NDAA for Fiscal Year 2019 which prohibits Federal agencies from purchasing products or services from entities that use covered equipment or services as a substantial or essential component of any system, or as critical technology as part of any system, regardless of whether that usage is in performance of work under Federal contract.
-DPC 889 Memorandum dated September 9, 2020 requires recording of specific 889 designations in the bank’s EAS for all GPC transactions.
-DPC GPC Memorandum dated June 29, 2022 provides further guidance on completing the required fields.
-CHs must record 889 Designation and Emergency Type Operation (ETO) information in the bank’s EAS.
+DPCAP 889 Memorandum dated September 9, 2020 requires recording of specific 889 designations in the bank’s EAS for all GPC transactions.
+DPCAP GPC Memorandum dated June 29, 2022 provides further guidance on completing the required fields.
+CHs must record 889 Designation information in the bank’s EAS.

 2) Use the robotic process automation (RPA) tool to search SAM.gov.
 Send an email to info@section889request.com with the vendor’s Unique Entity ID (UEI) or Cage code in the subject line.
 Do not include any text in the body of the email.
 The RPA will return an email with the vendor’s FAR 52.204-26 language, if applicable.

 c.
-The requirement to obtain an 889 representation does not apply under these conditions:
+The requirement to obtain an 889 representation does not apply under the following conditions:

 1) Contract payments.
 When the GPC is used as a method of payment against a contract, the Contracting Officer is responsible for ensuring compliance prior to award.